Candles have been used as a source of light and to illuminate celebrations for more than 5,000 years, yet little is known about their origin.

 The 1990s witnessed an unprecedented surge in the popularity of candles, and for the first time in more than a century, new types of candle waxes were being developed.
 In the U.S., agricultural chemists began to develop soybean wax, a softer and slower burning wax than paraffin.
 On the other side of the globe, efforts were underway to develop palm wax for use in candles.

 Candles have come a long way since their initial use.
-Although no longer man’s major source of light, they continue to grow in popularity and use.
-Today, candles symbolize celebration, mark romance, soothe the senses, define ceremony, and accent home decors — casting a warm and lovely glow for all to enjoy.
+While they are no longer used as a major source of light, they continue to grow in popularity and use.
+Today, candles serve to symbolize a celebration, ignite romance, soothe the senses, honor a ceremony, and accent home decors — casting a warm and lovely glow for all to enjoy.